 - The exact time required for the effort is unclear.

-- Additional information may be needed to accurately estimate the time needed in the next stages.
+- Additional information may be needed to estimate the required time in the next stages accurately.

 - Team preference to follow popular techniques to estimate time in relative units.